priyakumar0817/priyakumar0817/README.md

 ## Hi there 👋

-I'm Priya Senthilkumar and this is my GitHub where you can see all the cool stuff that I am working on.
+I'm Priya Senthilkumar and this is my GitHub <3
-I took a break from projects to focus on grinding Leetcode, but now I am eager to create new projects and showcase my skills more!
 - 🔭 I’m currently working on some games for my nephew
 - 🌱 I’m currently learning more about frontend dev
 - 🤔 I’m looking for help with creating cool new ideas together!